The Snow Queen (Once Upon a Time)

 "The Snow Queen" is the seventh episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 9, 2014.

 This episode centers around the Snow Queen as she is interrogated by Emma Swan, while flashbacks show The Snow Queen's past.

+Title card

+A kite flies in the forest as snow falls.

 Plot

-Opening sequence

-Snow falls over a kite flying in the forest.

 Event chronology

 The Arendelle events take place many years before "A Tale of Two Sisters".
 The Enchanted Forest events take place after Geppetto's parents are turned into marionettes in "That Still Small Voice" (the marionettes can be seen in Rumplestiltskin's castle) and many years before Anna visits the Enchanted Forest in "White Out".
 The Storybrooke events take place after "Family Business".

 In The Characters' Past

 Early years

 In Arendelle, Ingrid, Helga, and Gerda are chasing a kite that later hits a tree.
 After they pull it down, the kite's owner arrives, but instead of thanking them attempts to kidnap them.
 After being kicked by the kite owner, Ingrid unleashes her power and freezes a tree, causing a branch to break off and fall on the kite owner, killing him.
 Stunned by Ingrid's powers, the sisters decide to keep it a secret and place the ribbons from the kite on their wrists, vowing to be there and protect each other.
 In these flashback scenes, young versions of Ingrid, Helga, and Gerda are shown, with actress Brighton Sharbino portraying a young Ingrid.

-Young Ingrid (portrayed by Brighton Sharbino), Helga, and Gerda in Once Upon a Time.